lxgr-linux/pokete/wiki.md

 - Can be found in:
    + Sunnydale Lake
    + Route 3
-   + Big mountain see
+   + Big Mountain Sea
    + Rock-ville
    + Sunny Beach
 - Does not evolve

 #### Rustacean
-A crusty Pokete that will pinch your toe, and check whether or not you borrowed something.
+A crusty Pokete that will pinch your toes and check whether or not you borrowed something.

 ```
  {  ^^^  }